bbbradsmith/hatariB/README.md

   * Each line of the M3U is the filename of a disk image, relative to the M3U file.
   * A line starting with `#` will normally be ignored, allowing you to write a comment on the rest of that line, if needed.
   * The first 2 disk images will be loaded into drives A and B when the content is opened.
   * A temporary hard disk image can also be listed in the M3U.
-Place this line after any floppy disk mages.
+Place hard disks after any floppy disk mages.
   * `#AUTO:filename` can be used to automatically run a TOS file at boot.
 This is the same as [Hatari's --auto command line option](https://hatari.tuxfamily.org/doc/manual.html#General_options). **TOS 1.04** or later is required to use this feature.
 Example: `#AUTO:C:\GAMES\JOUST.PRG`
   * If using the `#AUTO` feature, technically `#EXTM3U` should be added as the first line of the M3U to indicate this is an [Extended M3U](https://en.wikipedia.org/wiki/M3U#Extended_M3U), but hatariB will not enforce this.
   * *Manage Core Options > Save Game Options* can be used to associate other core options with an M3U playlist.